MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 1. Wait for the app to be deployed, which might take a few minutes.

 1. When it's ready, the **Launch** button is enabled on the toolbar.
-But don't launch the app yet and don't close the chat playground page - you return to it later.
+But don't launch the app yet and don't close the chat playground page - you'll return to it later.

 ### Configure web app authentication

 By default, the web app is only accessible to you.
 In this tutorial, you add authentication to restrict access to the app to members of your Azure tenant.
 Users are asked to sign in with their Microsoft Entra account to be able to access your app.
 You can follow a similar process to add another identity provider if you prefer.
 The app doesn't use the user's sign in information in any other way other than verifying they're a member of your tenant.

-1. Return to the browser tab containing the Azure portal (or reopen the [Azure portal](https://portal.azure.com?azure-portal=true) in a new browser tab) and view the contents of the resource group where you deployed the hub and web app (you might need to refresh the view the see the web app).
+1. Return to the browser tab containing the Azure portal (or reopen the [Azure portal](https://portal.azure.com?azure-portal=true) in a new browser tab) and view the contents of the resource group where you deployed the web app (you might need to refresh the view the see the web app).

 1. Select the **App Service** resource from the list of resources in the resource group.